naqushab/SearchEngineScrapy/SetupGuide.md

 2. `cd SearchEngineScrapy`
 3. `virtualenv -p python venv`
 4. `source venv/bin/activate`
-5. `pip install -r requirements.txt`  (You need to re-run this command if this throws an error.)
+5. `pip install -r requirements.txt`  (You need to re-run this command if this throws an error after accepting prompt to install xcode cmdline tools.)

 ### Running the Crawler